 If you like sun and heat, summer may be the best time to visit Italy, when you can expect lots of both!
 During summertime in Italy, you can enjoy lots of bright sunshine, visit one of its many beaches, partake in a summer festival, attend outdoor concerts and plays, and have more hours of daylight for pursuing your many adventures in the warm climate.

-Summer in Italy can be very hot, especially in the south, and temperatures can rise above 100 degrees for days in a row.
+Summer temperatures in Italy, especially in the south, can rise above 100 degrees for days in a row.
 The climate is generally dry but central and northern Italy can be humid and afternoon thunderstorms are not uncommon.
 To escape the heat, visitors can head to the beaches or mountains—be sure to check Italy Travel Weather and local weather stations before you begin packing for your trip so you'll stay cool while touring the country.

 Packing For Summer in Italy

-There's no getting around the fact that Italian cities can be hot and stifling in the summer, so it's important for tourists to pack adequately for the seasonal heat as well as being prepared for the sudden summer showers and thunderstorms that frequently occur.
+There's no getting around the fact that Italian cities can be stifling hot in the summer, so it's important for tourists to pack adequately for the seasonal heat as well as being prepared for the sudden summer showers and thunderstorms that can occur.

 There are a number of outdoor performances and festivals as well as museums and tourist sites, so be sure to pack a variety of clothing, largely depending on what you plan to do on your trip.
 Festival clothes can be informal and should be lightweight and cool as most festivals are outdoors.
 Remember that many religious sites, including the Vatican Museums in Rome, won't allow you in wearing shorts, miniskirts or sleeveless shirts.

 Summer Festivals in Italy

-Everywhere from the biggest cities to the tiniest of villages, you'll be able to find a plethora of festivals all across Italy in the summer.
-One of the most famous of these festivals is the Palio horse race in Siena, to summer concert series to medieval festivals, there's no shortage of traditional and/or cultural events across the country.
+Everywhere from the biggest cities to the tiniest of villages, you'll be able to find festivals all across Italy in the summer.
+From world-famous events, like the Palio horse race in Siena, to summer concert series to medieval festivals, there's no shortage of traditional and/or cultural events across the country.